romanschejbal/gassetic/Resources/doc/GasseticAndSymfony2.md

 ## Working with Environments

-Gassetic can apply different filters depending on the environment.
-We can use this so that the files are still easy to debug in the dev environment and only minified in the prod environment.
+Gassetic can apply different filters depending on the environment, so that the files are still easy to debug in the dev environment and only minified in the prod environment.

 In your Twig templates you can split out the dev and prod assets like this: